MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 *Display*

-For about display driver security, see &lt;Content Pending&gt;.
+For information about display driver security, see &lt;Content Pending&gt;.

 *Bluetooth*

-For about Bluetooth driver security, see &lt;Content Pending&gt;.
+For information about Bluetooth driver security, see &lt;Content Pending&gt;.

 *Printers*